Written by John Immel,

-We recommend that all practitioners incorporate a speciality into their practice at some point.
-Having a speciality convinces your clients you have the knowledge and experience required to educate them regarding their specific disorder.
+We recommend that all practitioners incorporate a specialty into their practice at some point.
+Having a specialty convinces your clients you have the knowledge and experience required to educate them regarding their specific disorder.
 A specialty builds trust and confidence with a client, and establishes your credibility as an Ayurvedic professional.

 What is the Difference Between a Health Counselor and a Practitioner?On completion of the AHC certification, graduates will be qualified Ayurvedic Health Counselors.
 This qualification allows you to assess a client's constitution (prakruti) and imbalances (virkuriti), and offer guidance to restore balance using Ayurvedic diet and lifestyle techniques.

 After graduating, you can continue your studies to become an Ayurvedic Practitioner.
 The AHC certification is a required prerequisite before continuing to the practitioner level, and is the foundation of all clinical practice of Ayurveda.
 To enroll in an Ayurvedic practitioner program, you must complete an Ayurvedic Health Counselor program.